clinics

 • Harvard Centre for the Developing Child: For explanations and materials regarding executive functioning from infancy and beyond.

-• Sunny Hill Health Centre and BC Children's Hospital Family Resource Centre: Free resources that can be searched and requested online and mailed to families for a three week loan period via pre-paid postage.
+• Sunny Hill Health Centre and BC Children's Hospital Family Library: Free resources that can be searched and requested online and mailed to families for a three week loan period via pre-paid postage.

 FAQs